jhu99/miteFinder/README.md

 make

-Then the binary code "miteFidner" will be generated and moved to $miteFidner/bin.
+Then the binary code "miteFinder" will be generated and moved to $miteFinder/bin.
 Finished :)
 ################################################################################